-- \$1,000,000; - the Living Benefit applied for in respect of the Insured Person if a completed application and personal statement has been submitted to us; - the Living Benefit amount recommended in the SOA if a completed Interim Accident and Sickness Certificate is submitted, and - the amount of Living Insurance we would normally offer to cover for the Insured Person under our normal underwriting rules (you can contact your financial planner or us if you would like more information about the cover we would normally offer), is payable should the Insured Person suffer a specified medical event as a result of an accident or sickness (unless we have stated otherwise below), whilst the Interim Accident and

-Sickness Cover is in force and the Insured Person subsequently survives for 14 days.
+- \$1,000,000; - the Living Benefit applied for in respect of the Insured Person if a completed application and personal statement has been submitted to us; - the Living Benefit amount recommended in the SOA if a completed Interim Accident and Sickness Certificate is submitted, and - the amount of Living Insurance we would normally offer to cover for the Insured Person under our normal underwriting rules (you can contact your financial adviser or us if you would like more information about the cover we would normally offer), is payable if the Insured Person has a specified medical event as a result of an accident or sickness (unless we have stated otherwise below), whilst the Interim Accident and Sickness Cover is in force and the Insured Person subsequently survives for 14 days.
 The Interim Living Benefit is not payable for specified medical events listed under the Advancement Benefit.

+We will only pay a benefit when we are satisfied that the Insured Person meets the full definition of the relevant specified medical event, as defined in chapter 7 'Medical glossary' and chapter 8 'Definitions'.
 We will not pay an Interim Living Benefit for any specified medical event for which a 3 month exclusion applies under the Living Benefit.
-Please refer to chapter 2, section 13.4 for the list of the conditions under the 3 month exclusion.
+Please refer to chapter 2, section 13.4 for the list of the conditions under the 3 month exclusion